-First of all, the “Visualization” stream of the project creates new visual navigation prototypes for library collections, using some of the library infrastructure as its basis.
-Second, the “Physical Interaction” stream of the project aims at exploring new ways of interaction in the physical library space.
-Third, the “Continuation” stream of the project refines and extends the existing subject search application and underlying infrastructure, increasing its value for both end-users and library personnel.
+The project started off with exploratory user studies, connected to the physical and digital library space.
+These studies informed subsequent activities, which were divided into three streams.
+First of all, the “Visualization” stream of the project created new visual navigation prototypes for library collections, using some of the library infrastructure as its basis.
+Second, the “Physical Interaction” stream of the project aimed at exploring new ways of interaction in the physical library space.
+Third, the “Continuation” stream of the project refined and extended existing subject search applications and underlying infrastructure, increasing its value for both end-users and library personnel.

 By using this multifaceted approach, outcomes of the project may be useful at several levels: by creating and evaluating new visual navigation opportunities, by improving existing infrastructure, and by experimenting with these approaches in a physical library setting.
 The main focus of the project is on the physical and electronic book collections of the library, but we also evaluate the feasibility of applying developed project tools to other important library collections, such as research articles.